redis/redis-doc/commands/scan.md

 As you can see most of the calls returned zero elements, but the last call where a `COUNT` of 1000 was used in order to force the command to do more scanning for that iteration.

-Note that when enabling `Redis cluster-mode`, using a pattern with hash tag that implies a specific slot can save complexity.
+When using [Redis Cluster](/docs/management/scaling/), the search is optimized for patterns that imply a single slot.
-Because any key matching the pattern will be in the same slot.
+If a pattern can only match keys of one slot,
-Redis would only iterate over keys in the slot, rather than the whole database.
+Redis only iterates over keys in that slot, rather than the whole database, when searching for keys matching the pattern.
 For example, with the pattern `{a}h*llo`, Redis would only try to match it with the keys in slot 15495, which hash tag `{a}` implies.
-To use pattern with hash tag, see https://redis.io/docs/reference/cluster-spec/#hash-tags for more information.
+To use pattern with hash tag, see [Hash tags](/docs/reference/cluster-spec/#hash-tags) in the Cluster specification for more information.

 ## The TYPE option